 Let’s warm up with the following easy instance.

 Proof.
-By Easton’s theorem, we can control the generalized continuum hypothesis precisely on the regular cardinals, and if we start (by forcing if necessary) in a model of GCH, then there is a forcing extension where $2^{\aleph_n}=\aleph_{n+1}$ just in case the $n^{th}$ binary digit of $r$ is $1$.
-In the resulting forcing extension $V[G]$, therefore, the real $r$ is definable as: the real whose binary digits conform with the GCH pattern on the cardinals $\aleph_n$.
+By Easton’s theorem, we can control the generalized continuum hypothesis precisely on the regular cardinals, and if we start (by forcing if necessary) in a model of GCH, then there is a forcing extension where just in case the binary digit of is .
+In the resulting forcing extension , therefore, the real is definable as: the real whose binary digits conform with the GCH pattern on the cardinals .
 QED

 If we push the argument just a little, we can go beyond the reals.

 Proof.
-Fix any set $a$.
-By the axiom of choice, we may code $a$ with a set of ordinals $A\subset\kappa$ for some cardinal $\kappa$.
-(One well-orders the transitive closure of $\{a\}$ and thereby finds a bijection $\langle\mathop{tc}(\{a\}),\in\rangle\cong\langle\kappa,E\rangle$ for some $E\subset\kappa\times\kappa$, and then codes $E$ to a set $A$ by an ordinal pairing function.
-The set $A$ tells you $E$, which tells you $\mathop{tc}(\{a\})$ by the Mostowski collapse, and from this you find $a$.)
-By Easton’s theorem, there is a forcing extension $V[G]$ in which the GCH holds at all $\aleph_{\lambda+1}$ for a limit ordinal $\lambda<\kappa$, but fails at $\aleph_{\kappa+1}$, and such that $\alpha\in A$ just in case $2^{\aleph_{\alpha+2}}=\aleph_{\alpha+3}$ for $\alpha<\kappa$.
-That is, we manipulate the GCH pattern to exactly code both $\kappa$ and the elements of $A\subset\kappa$.
-Let $\phi(x)$ assert that $x$ is the set that is decoded by this process: look for the first stage where the GCH fails at $\aleph_{\lambda+2}$, and then extract the set $A$ of ordinals, and then check if $x$ is the set coded by $A$.
-The assertion $\phi(x)$ did not depend on $a$, and since it can be verified in any sufficiently large $V_\theta$, the assertion $\phi(x)$ has complexity $\Sigma_2$.
+Fix any set .
+By the axiom of choice, we may code with a set of ordinals for some cardinal .
+(One well-orders the transitive closure of and thereby finds a bijection for some , and then codes to a set by an ordinal pairing function.
+The set tells you , which tells you by the Mostowski collapse, and from this you find .)
+By Easton’s theorem, there is a forcing extension in which the GCH holds at all for a limit ordinal , but fails at , and such that just in case for .
+That is, we manipulate the GCH pattern to exactly code both and the elements of .
+Let assert that is the set that is decoded by this process: look for the first stage where the GCH fails at , and then extract the set of ordinals, and then check if is the set coded by .
+The assertion did not depend on , and since it can be verified in any sufficiently large , the assertion has complexity .
 QED

-- For any countable model $M\models\text{ZFC}$ and any $a\in M$, there is a top-extension $N$ of $M$ such that $N\models \phi(a)$.
+- For any countable model and any , there is a top-extension of such that .

-The complexity of the definition is $\Pi_3$, mainly because in order to know where to look for the coding, one needs to know the ordinals $\delta$ and $\gamma$, and so one needs to know that the GCH always holds above that level.
-This is a $\Pi_3$ property, since it cannot be verified locally only inside some $V_\theta$.
+The complexity of the definition is , mainly because in order to know where to look for the coding, one needs to know the ordinals and , and so one needs to know that the GCH always holds above that level.
+This is a property, since it cannot be verified locally only inside some .

 A stronger analogue with the universal algorithm — and this is a question that motivated my thinking about this topic — would be something like the following:

-- In any model of ZFC, the class $\{x\mid\varphi(x)\}$ is a set.
+- In any model of ZFC, the class is a set.

-- It is consistent with ZFC that $\{x\mid\varphi(x)\}$ is empty.
+- It is consistent with ZFC that is empty.

-- In any countable model $M\models\text{ZFC}$ in which $\{x\mid\varphi(x)\}=a$ and any set $b\in M$ with $a\subset b$, then there is a top-extension $N$ of $M$ in which $\{x\mid\varphi(x)\}=b$.
+- In any countable model in which and any set with , then there is a top-extension of in which .

-So the hope was that we would be able to find such a universal $\Sigma_2$ definition, which would serve as a set-theoretic analogue of the universal algorithm used in Woodin’s theorem.
+So the hope was that we would be able to find such a universal definition, which would serve as a set-theoretic analogue of the universal algorithm used in Woodin’s theorem.

-- If the GCH holds, then $\{x\mid\varphi(x)\}$ is empty.
+- If the GCH holds, then is empty.

-- For any countable model $M\models\text{ZFC}$ where $a=\{x\mid \varphi(x)\}$ and any $b\in M$ with $a\subset b$, there is a top extension $N$ of $M$ in which $N\models\{x\mid\varphi(x)\}=b$.
+- For any countable model where and any with , there is a top extension of in which .

 Proof.
-Let $\varphi(x)$ assert that the set $x$ is coded into the GCH pattern.
+Let assert that the set is coded into the GCH pattern.
 We may assume that the coding mechanism of a set is marked off by certain kinds of failures of the GCH at odd-indexed alephs, with the pattern at intervening even-indexed regular cardinals forming the coding pattern.
-This is $\Sigma_2$, since any large enough $V_\theta$ will reveal whether a given set $x$ is coded in this way.
+This is , since any large enough will reveal whether a given set is coded in this way.
 And because of the manner of coding, if the GCH holds, then no set is coded.
 Also, if the GCH holds eventually, then only a set-sized collection is coded.
-Finally, any countable model $M$ where only a set is coded can be top-extended to another model $N$ in which any desired superset of that set is coded.
+Finally, any countable model where only a set is coded can be top-extended to another model in which any desired superset of that set is coded.
 QED

 Update.
 Originally, I had proposed an argument for a negative answer to the question, and I was actually a bit disappointed by that, since I had hoped for a positive answer.
 However, it now seems to me that the argument I had written is wrong, and I am grateful to Ali Enayat for his remarks on this in the comments.
 I have now deleted the incorrect argument.

-Meanwhile, here is a positive answer to the question in the case of models of $V\neq\newcommand\HOD{\text{HOD}}\HOD$.
+Meanwhile, here is a positive answer to the question in the case of models of .

-- In any model of $\newcommand\ZFC{\text{ZFC}}\ZFC+V\neq\HOD$, the class $\{x\mid\varphi(x)\}$ is a set.
+- In any model of , the class is a set.

-- It is relatively consistent with $\ZFC$ that $\{x\mid\varphi(x)\}$ is empty; indeed, in any model of $\ZFC+\newcommand\GCH{\text{GCH}}\GCH$, the class $\{x\mid\varphi(x)\}$ is empty.
+- It is relatively consistent with that is empty; indeed, in any model of , the class is empty.

-- If $M\models\ZFC$ thinks that $a=\{x\mid\varphi(x)\}$ is a set and $b\in M$ is a larger set $a\subset b$, then there is a top-extension $N$ of $M$ in which $\{x\mid \varphi(x)\}=b$.
+- If thinks that is a set and is a larger set , then there is a top-extension of in which .

 Proof.
-Let $\varphi(x)$ hold, if there is some ordinal $\alpha$ such that every element of $V_\alpha$ is coded into the GCH pattern below some cardinal $\delta_\alpha$, with $\delta_\alpha$ as small as possible with that property, and $x$ is the next set coded into the GCH pattern above $\delta_\alpha$.
-This is a $\Sigma_2$ property, since it can be verified in any sufficiently large $V_\theta$.
+Let hold, if there is some ordinal such that every element of is coded into the GCH pattern below some cardinal , with as small as possible with that property, and is the next set coded into the GCH pattern above .
+This is a property, since it can be verified in any sufficiently large .

-In any model of $\ZFC+V\neq\HOD$, there must be some sets that are no coded into the $\GCH$ pattern, for if every set is coded that way then there would be a definable well-ordering of the universe and we would have $V=\HOD$.
-So in any model of $V\neq\HOD$, there is a bound on the ordinals $\alpha$ for which $\delta_\alpha$ exists, and therefore $\{x\mid\varphi(x)\}$ is a set.
+In any model of , there must be some sets that are no coded into the pattern, for if every set is coded that way then there would be a definable well-ordering of the universe and we would have .
+So in any model of , there is a bound on the ordinals for which exists, and therefore is a set.
 So statement (1) holds.

-Statement (2) holds, because we may arrange it so that the GCH itself implies that no set is coded at all, and so $\varphi(x)$ would always fail.
+Statement (2) holds, because we may arrange it so that the GCH itself implies that no set is coded at all, and so would always fail.

-For statement (3), suppose that $M\models\ZFC+\{x\mid\varphi(x)\}=a\subseteq b$ and $M$ is countable.
-In $M$, there must be some minimal rank $\alpha$ for which there is a set of rank $\alpha$ that is not coded into the GCH pattern.
-Let $N$ be an elementary top-extension of $M$, so $N$ agrees that $\alpha$ is that minimal rank.
-Now, by forcing over $N$, we can arrange to code all the sets of rank $\alpha$ into the GCH pattern above the height of the original model $M$, and we can furthermore arrange so as to code any given element of $b$ just above that coding.
-And so on, we can iterate it so as to arrange the coding above the height of $M$ so that exactly the elements of $b$ now satisfy $\varphi(x)$, but no more.
-In this way, we will ensure that $N\models\{x\mid\varphi(x)\}=b$, as desired.
+For statement (3), suppose that and is countable.
+In , there must be some minimal rank for which there is a set of rank that is not coded into the GCH pattern.
+Let be an elementary top-extension of , so agrees that is that minimal rank.
+Now, by forcing over , we can arrange to code all the sets of rank into the GCH pattern above the height of the original model , and we can furthermore arrange so as to code any given element of just above that coding.
+And so on, we can iterate it so as to arrange the coding above the height of so that exactly the elements of now satisfy , but no more.
+In this way, we will ensure that , as desired.
 QED

-I find the situation unusual, in that often results from the models-of-arithmetic context generalize to set theory with models of $V=\HOD$, because the global well-order means that models of $V=\HOD$ have definable Skolem functions, which is true in every model of arithmetic and which sometimes figures implicitly in constructions.
-But here, we have the result of Woodin’s theorem generalizing from models of arithmetic to models of $V\neq\HOD$.
+I find the situation unusual, in that often results from the models-of-arithmetic context generalize to set theory with models of , because the global well-order means that models of have definable Skolem functions, which is true in every model of arithmetic and which sometimes figures implicitly in constructions.
+But here, we have the result of Woodin’s theorem generalizing from models of arithmetic to models of .
 Perhaps this suggests that we should expect a fully positive solution for models of set theory.

 Further update.
 Woodin and I have now established the fully general result of the universal finite set, which subsumes much of the preliminary early analysis that I had earlier made in this post.
 Please see my post, The universal finite set.